BY TASNIA AHMED

-So what do the letters in LGBTQ+ mean?
+So what do the letters in LGBTQIA+ mean?

 The “LGB” part represents lesbian, gay, and bisexual people – these are sexual identities (as is heterosexual).
 Sexual identities are how someone chooses to describe themselves based on their sexual feelings, attractions, behaviors and/or desires.

 The “T” of LGBTQ+ represents transgender people.
 Transgender is a gender identity, or the gender category within a culture that best fits how someone feels internally.
 Someone who has a gender identity that does not match the sex they were assigned at birth based on their physical body is transgender, whereas someone whose gender identity corresponds to their birth sex is cisgender.
 As transgender gender identity is increasingly recognized, the “unmarked” gender identity that has always been privileged in an unseen way as cisgender, is a newly emerging gender identity.

 The “Q” represents queer, which is an umbrella term for people who may be lesbian, gay, bisexual, transgender, or something else.
 The Q, and the “+” allows us to hold for the tremendous number of sexual and gender identities that don’t fall under the terms we’ve described already: identities like genderqueer, gender non conforming, gender expansive/expressive, asexual, pansexual, etc.